BE PREPARED:

 RACE RULES:

-1. The most important values in Pinewood Derby competition are parent/son participation, good sportsmanship and learning how to follow rules.
+The most important values in Pinewood Derby competition are parent/Scout participation, good sportsmanship and learning how to follow rules.
 Everyone is responsible for recognizing and encouraging these qualities in addition to traditional racing awards.

-8. Only race officials and scouts participating in the current race may enter the track area.
+Only race officials are allowed in the track area.
 This rule will be strictly enforced.
-Please help to keep the boys and siblings inside the marked areas.
+Please help to keep the Scouts outside the track area.

 SPORTSMANSHIP: